 “JayJay?”
-Faith’s eyes surfaced on the snowball and looked right.
+Faith’s eyes surfaced on the snow.
 “Oh, JayJay!
-I’m still sitting on Dainty’s couch!”
+We’re still sitting on Dainty’s couch!”

 The Mountain’s Heart blinked.
-Its compound eyes disbanded and most eyes retreated back into the bird’s skull.
-The remaining pair of courageous eagle-eyes scrutinized both of them.
-“Centipede dust?
+The facets of its compound eyes disbanded and most retreated into the bird’s skull.
+The remaining eyes scrutinized them both.
+“Centipede powder?
 From whom?”

 “Virgil Blue,” said Faith, “by way of Virgil Skyy, taken under the supervision of Virgil Orange.”

-The Mountain’s Heart released the pressure of its palms.
-Jay squirmed from underneath but Faith couldn’t well control her snowbody.
-“I suppose that explains the two of you,” said the hawk-beak.
-“But the chain was pulled.
-When the wheel spins faster a new Zephyr must arrive!
+The Heart relieved pressure from its palms.
+Jay squirmed away but Faith couldn’t control her snow-body.
+“That explains you two,” said the hawk-beak.
+“But the chain was pulled and a Zephyr must arrive!
 Where is it?”

-“Why do you think we know?”
-Jay stood up and brushed dust from his body.
-Now that the bird had released them he did not run.
+“Why would we know?”
+Jay stood and brushed dust from his body.
 He crossed his arms over his chest.
-“I don’t even know what a Zephyr is!”
+“I’m not even sure what a Zephyr is!”

 “Never heard of them!”
-Faith finally built a slender limb to beat a broken snout upon her face.
+Faith built a slender limb to shape a snout on her face.
 “Virgil Skyy didn’t even mention Zephyrs!
 He did mention mountains, though.”

-A sound like a thunder-gong bowled over Faith and Jay.
-The roar ruffled feathers on the Mountain Heart’s head.
+A sound like a gong bowled over Faith and Jay.
+The roar ruffled feathers on the Heart’s head.
 It cast its green gaze to the sky.
 “Oh, thank goodness!
 I worried it would be subtle.”